-If there is one thing that makes any car owner View with frustration It’s having a dent on the side of the car door.
-If you are having the same frustration right now then you’re not alone, Many dents are caused by accidental Smashes and crashes.
+If there is one thing that makes any car owner mad with frustration, it’s having a dent on the side of the car door.
+If you are having the same frustration right now then you’re not alone, many dents are caused by accidental Smashes and crashes.

 The worst thing about it doesn’t stop there, Now you have to go out of pocket.
 The worst thing about all is that you have to pay expensive auto collision body shop bills out of your own pocket or, you have to go through your insurance company, which causes your insurance rate to get higher premiums for the following years.